Isle of Erraid

 What meals are provided, and can dietary restrictions be accommodated?

-Is there WIFI and phone access?
+Is there WIFI and network access?

 There is Wifi installed in each of the cottages, but connection cannot always be guaranteed.
 The remoteness of our isle means there can be limited mobile phone signal, depending on weather and location.
 We encourage you to consider doing a ‘digital detox’ as much as you can – immerse yourself in the experience.

-Are there shops available?
+Are there any shops around?

 There is a very small tuck shop on Erraid which sells treats, snacks, postcards, gifts, books, and toiletries.
 There is also a grocery store in Fionnphort, which is about an hour’s walk (or plan your shop on travel days).